 Let’s say your company does not cover cannabis operations: it's too much risk and you’d rather play it safe.
 But what if an address nearby to one of the properties you insure is a cannabis growing operation?

 Using maps, you can clearly see that several of the addresses in your book of business are within close proximity to this cannabis operation.
 Even though you do not cover cannabis facilities, you are exposed to the potential hazard and ramifications of fire or explosion that are common with these operations.

 Buildings in close proximity to the cannabis operation could also be damaged given the density of the area, something that mapping exposures allows you to fully understand.

-While maps, like the examples above, are an important part of understanding the power of our tools, we can provide you with concentration and proximity of risk data without needing a map.
+While maps, like the examples above, are an important part of understanding the power of our tools, we can provide you with the concentration and proximity of risk data without needing a map.
 Our process provides you with easy-to-understand data using your book of business.

 Harness the power of maps